 "My bad mate, I was kinda trapped in a daydream there"

 "And what where you dreaming about" still smiling, always smiling

 'Why would he walk headfirst into that?
 No time to second guess'

 "A world where a boy can call your face simply repulsive in good conscience, but alas to do so now would be blatant flattery" Kael. answered, wearing his best obviously fake, fake smile.

 "Ah! that would be a marvellous world indeed.
 Despair not for that world is not so far removed from this one as one might think.
 All you must do is rain on my face a healthy pommeling and presto, covered in bruises and boils, my face repulsive shall be"

-'Great, he kept the privilleged tosh... and I see where this is going.
+"Great, he kept the privileged tosh... and I see where this is going.
 He is trying to get me to fight him.
-If I refuse to pommel him to him on account of decency, he will propose we spar.
+If I refuse to pummel him to him on account of decency, he will propose we spar.
 As if that could be fair, he is a flipping deviant and I'm just me.
-I accept to pommel him then he will plead on behalf of my decency that it be a spar.
-Either way he beats me black and blue but first he will sate his urge for stupid games'
+I accept to pummel him and he will plead on behalf of my decency that it be a spar.
+Either way, he beats me black and blue but first, he will sate his urge for stupid games"